 MUSEUMS, GALLERIES, MONUMENTS

 Museums, galleries, heritage sites, exhibition spaces, fairs, castles, chateaux, zoological and botanical gardens may open under strict sanitary conditions.
-The capacity is limited to 1 person per 10 square meters, while maintaining a spacing of 1,5 meters, max.
-75% of the capacity.
+The capacity is limited to 1 person per 10 square meters, while maintaining a spacing of 1,5 meters, with full capacity.

 Guided tours for up to 20 people are allowed.